oscc-web/ysyx-website/src/en/project/intro.md

 ![](/res/images/project/intro-knowledge-map.png)

-## Learning Routes
+## Learning Route

-As shown in the picture below, the learning route of the "One Student One Chip" Initiative is very clear, and each stage has corresponding tasks that need to be completed (the task completion time in the picture is for reference only).Students who currently sign up to participate in the "One Student One Chip" Initiative need to complete all tasks from "Fill a form
-" to "Debug Exam".Starting from the **sixth session**, we will invite some students to participate in the learning of the new **processor back-end** (That is "SoC Integration", "Physical Design", "PCB Testing", "Run Demos" in the picture) link on the basis of understanding and mastering the existing teaching content.
+As shown in the picture below, the learning route of the "One Student One Chip" Initiative is very clear, and each stage has corresponding tasks that need to be completed (the task completion time in the picture is for reference only).Students who currently sign up to participate in the "One Student One Chip" Initiative need to complete all tasks from "Fill a form" to "Debug Exam".Starting from the **sixth session**, we will invite some students to participate in the learning of the new **processor back-end** (That is "SoC Integration", "Physical Design", "PCB Testing", "Run Demos" in the picture) link on the basis of understanding and mastering the existing teaching content.
 It is hoped that in the future, every graduate of the "One Student One Chip" Initiative will become a composite innovative talent who is proficient in processor front-end design and has mastered processor back-end knowledge and usage.

 ![](/res/images/project/intro-route.png)